 There are plenty of riders out there who would claim that these panniers are, in fact, the very best in the world.

-Slightly more affordable – and perhaps easier to get hold of if you’re based in Canada or the USA – is their Orca line of waterproof panniers, which are of the simpler roll-top design.
+Slightly more affordable – and perhaps easier to get hold of if you’re based in Canada or the USA – is their ORCA range of waterproof panniers, which are of the simpler roll-top design and come in three different sizes.
+More like Ortliebs, basically.

 Buy Arkel panniers online globally direct from Arkel (with worldwide delivery)